 Often referred to as the “father of the independents,” Mack was an outsized figure in politics and public life, holding office more-or-less constantly from 1974 to 1996.
 In 1997, he became one of the National Trust’s 100 “national living treasures” following a public vote.

-His family said in a statement that he passed away peacefully on 6 November, after been diagnosed with cancer in 2016.
+His family said in a statement that he passed away peacefully on 6 November, after being diagnosed with cancer in 2016.
 He suffered from a stroke in the week before his death.

 Architect and City of Sydney councillor Philip Thalis, part of Clover Moore’s Independent Team, paid tribute to Mack, noting his work as an architect and praising his “extraordinary career of public service and exemplary ethical conduct.”